2004 United States presidential election in North Carolina

 The 2004 United States presidential election in North Carolina took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose 15 representatives, or electors to the Electoral College, who voted for president and vice president.

 North Carolina was won by incumbent President George W. Bush by a 12.44% margin of victory.
 Prior to the election, all 12 news organizations considered this a state Bush would win, or a red state.
 North Carolina was also the home state of Democratic Party vice presidential nominee John Edwards, who was then representing the state in the United States Senate.
 This was not enough for Democrats to break Republican success in this state since Jimmy Carter's victory in 1976.
 While winning the state comfortably, Bush's margin of 12.44% was 0.39% lower than his 2000 performance, making it the only Southern state to swing more Democratic than 2000.

-Bush became the first Republican to win the White House without carrying Mecklenburg or Guilford Counties since Calvin Coolidge in 1924.
+Bush became the first Republican to win the White House without carrying Mecklenburg or Guilford counties since Calvin Coolidge in 1924.

+As of 2024, this was the last presidential election in which North Carolina was decided by more than a 5% margin.